 Quintas for sale Portugal

-Country estates, agricultural land, vineyards, olive groves, tourism properties, building plots, projects and farms for sale in Portugal.
+Country estates, agricultural land, vineyards, olive groves, tourism properties, building plots, forestry, family quintas and farms for sale in Portugal.

 If you have already decided to live in Portugal and you have your heart set on purchasing a typical Portuguese Farm / Quinta then you may certainly be impressed with the quality of properties that are available for sale.
 The farm in Portugal usually has a large main residence which is surrounded by land which may or may not be used for agriculture cultivation.
 In many cases the farm will also have a number of guest houses or additional buildings.

 In days gone by, many of the farms in Portugal where occupied by the wealthier families with the large tracts of land which surrounded these properties being worked by either local or migrating labour.
 Many of the Quinta’s where what we would call the typical working Portuguese farm with the gentry either paying a salary to the labourer or sharing in the wealth of the production from the land.

 After the revolution in 1974 many of the farms in Portugal, were abandoned by their owners and left to fall in to the hands of the local populace whom had stayed around.
 In fact many of the Quinta’s were taken over and occupied by those whom had at one stage worked for the legal owners.
 Today, many of the labourers still own and occupy these properties although in many cases the agriculture production has diminished quite significantly.

 Many of the farms in Portugal for sale today fall into two main categories, either the Quinta which has been maintained or restored to provide an adequate or luxury residence or the Quinta that was abandoned and was allowed to fall into ruins.
 There has also been a surge in the newly constructed Quinta in Portugal which can now be found to occupy some of the most beautiful lands available with some even being close to the coast and truly providing a home of luxury to live in Portugal.